gigapi/gigapi/README.md

 Like a durable parquet floor, GigAPI provides rock-solid data foundation for your queries and analytics

 ### <img src="https://github.com/user-attachments/assets/a9aa3ebd-9164-476d-aedf-97b817078350" width=18 /> **Problem**
 > Traditional "always-on" OLAP databases such as ClickHouse are fast but expensive to operate, complex to manage and scale, often promoting a cloud product.
 Data lakes and Lake houses are cheaper but can't always handle real-time ingestion or compaction and querying growing datasets such as timeseries brings back costly operations and complexity.
-The _"opencore"_ poison is served.
+Various _"opencore"_ poison solutions out there.

 ### <img src="https://github.com/user-attachments/assets/a9aa3ebd-9164-476d-aedf-97b817078350" width=18 /> **Solution**
 > GigAPI is a timeseries optimized "lakehouse" designed for realtime data - lots of it - and returning queries as fast as possible.
 By combining DuckDB's performance, FlightSQL efficiency and Parquet's reliablity with smart metadata we've created a simple, lightweight solution ready to decimate complexity and infrastructure costs for ourselves and others.